Vintage Warm-Weather Black Tie

 Sartorial Arts Journal.

-In the United States the warm-weather tuxedo rule was not
+In the United States the requirement for warm-weather

 always followed.
 In particular, a common kit for Saturday night